cloud-gov/pages-core/README.md

 #### Check to see if everything is working correctly

-1. If you've successfully completed all of the steps the Federalist app is now ready to run locally! :tada:
+1. If you've successfully completed all of the steps the pages-core app is now ready to run locally! :tada:
-1. You should now be able to see Federalist running at [http://localhost:1337](http://localhost:1337).
+1. You should now be able to see pages-core running at [http://localhost:1337](http://localhost:1337).
 Local file changes will cause the server to restart and/or the front end bundles to be rebuilt.

 **Pro tips:**

-In our Docker Compose environment, `app` is the name of the container where the Federalist web application runs.
+In our Docker Compose environment, `app` is the name of the container where the pages-core web application runs.
 You can run any command in the context of the web application by running `docker-compose run --rm app <THE COMMAND>`.

 For example: